hmrc/api-platform-outbound-soap/README.md

 | message ID supplied in `RelatesTo` element in request body does not match that of any message stored in the database | `404` |

 ## `GET /retrieve/:id`
-Allows retrieval of the message which has either a `messageId` or a `globalId` matching that in the `id` path parameter
+Allows retrieval of the message which has either a `messageId` or a `globalId` matching that in the `id` path parameter.
+In the event that more than one message with the same `messageId` exists then the message most recently sent will be returned.

 ###Response
 HTTP Status: 200 (OK) with a body similar to the following: